katerynaCh/MMA-DFER/README.md

 ## Data preparation

 We provide the codes for [DFEW](https://dfew-dataset.github.io/) and [MAFW](https://mafw-database.github.io/MAFW/) datasets, which you would need to download.
 Then, please refer to DFER-CLIP repository for transforming the annotations that are provided in annotations/ folder.
 To extract faces from MAFW dataset, please refer to data_utils.
+Please also download pre-trained checkpoints for vision encoder from https://github.com/FuxiVirtualHuman/MAE-Face and for audio encoder from https://github.com/facebookresearch/AudioMAE

 ## Running the code